 Energy giant Shell reported a jump in its adjusted earnings in the first quarter on the back of strong oil and gas prices, while its LNG sales rose when compared to the same period last year.

 The firm said its adjusted earnings reached $9.13 billion in the quarter.
-This compares to $3.23 million in the year before and $6.39 billion in the prior quarter.
+This compares to $3.23 billion in the year before and $6.39 billion in the prior quarter.

 Income attributable to Shell shareholders was $7.11 billion, compared with $5.66 billion last year, and included post-tax charges of $3.9 billion related to the phased withdrawal from Russian oil and gas activities, Shell said.